winnermicro/wm_iot_sdk/docs/en/get_started/linux.rst

   sudo apt-get install python3

-- The toolchain tools still need to be installed manually as mentioned above.
+- **Toolchain tool still needs to be installed manually using the following method.**.

 - Install Python dependency packages